 Wells Fargo branch

-Payments can be made at any Wells Fargo banking location at no charge, and a Wells Fargo account is not required.
+Payments can be made at any Wells Fargo banking location, and a Wells Fargo account is not required.
 Please specify if a portion of the payment should be applied to the principal balance.

 Payments can be made through your financial institution, if applicable.

 Payments are accepted at offices nationwide.
 You will need your Wells Fargo Dealer Services account number and Receive Code 1812.
-Third-party fees apply.
-Find a MoneyGram location.
+Please note third-party fees may apply.
+Find a MoneyGram location near you.

 Payments are accepted at offices nationwide.
 You will need your Wells Fargo Dealer Services account number, Western Union City Code CATX, and State Code TX.
-Third-party fees apply.
-Find a Western Union location.
+Please note third-party fees may apply.
+Find a Western Union location near you.